High blood pressure is a serious condition that can cause everything from an aneurysm to heart attack and heart failure.

 I talked with a friend doctor and helped people with high blood pressure lose weight.
 Here’s what I found out.

-- Achieving a healthy weight can help you have lower pressure.
+- Achieving a healthy weight can help you lower pressure.

 - You should lead a healthy lifestyle and avoid foods with saturated fat and other risk factors to have normal blood pressure.